Who is a UX Engineer Specifically?

 UX engineers play a crucial role in modern software development teams.
 These tech generalists have the skills and language to enhance collaboration between design and development.

-What is a UI/UX Engineer?
+What is a UX Engineer?

 UX engineers work with design teams, engineering teams, or somewhere between, acting as a bridge between design and development.
 They usually specialize in front-end development building and optimizing UI elements like layouts, buttons, links, and other interactive components.